tytydraco/yessleep/out/Every_morning_at_3_am_I_die_to_save_my_sisters_life.md

-It started eight years ago when I was seven and my sister was ten.
+It started twenty-one years ago when I was seven and my sister was ten.
 We were playing in the woods in our backyard.
 It wasn’t unusual for us to venture far; our parents really had no idea.
 They figured we were safe, and they were right for a while.
-We always came back after a few hours.
 Until, one night, my sister and I went a little too far and couldn’t find our way home.

 I remember it all so clearly.